Chart Color Schemes

 Infrastructure

-Maryborough has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Maryborough has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eleven infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Mary Harbour Development, Energy Storage Industries (ESI) Battery Manufacturing Facility, Homes for Queenslanders - Maryborough Social Housing, and Maryborough Manufactured Home Park Development.
-The following list details those likely to be most relevant.
+Eleven projects identified by AreaSearch are expected to impact the area significantly, with changes to local infrastructure being a key influencer on performance.
+Notable projects include Mary Harbour Development, Energy Storage Industries (ESI) Battery Manufacturing Facility, Homes for Queenslanders - Maryborough Social Housing, and Maryborough Manufactured Home Park Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.